Agents build the network.

 Step 4

-After deployment, the AI checks routing tables, protocol adjacencies, end-to-end reachability, and VPN paths — without you typing a single command.
-If something fails, it diagnoses the issue and offers fixes.
+After deployment, the agent checks routing tables, protocol adjacencies, end-to-end reachability, and VPN paths — and hands you the evidence instead of making you type every show command.
+If something fails, it diagnoses the issue and offers fixes for you to approve.

 Step 5